For Agencies

 Is Thicket a good fit for a design, marketing, or dev agency?

 Yes.
 Thicket is built for small-to-mid size teams (5–50 people) who juggle multiple client projects at once — which describes most agencies.
-You get one workspace per agency, a project per client engagement, message boards for internal and client discussions, task lists with owners and due dates, docs for briefs and brand guidelines, forms for client intake, and timesheets for billing reports.
+You get one workspace per agency, a project per client engagement, message boards for internal and client discussions, task lists with owners and due dates, docs for briefs and brand guidelines, automatic check-ins for status, and client access with approvals for review and sign-off.
 The flat $49/month price means your whole team — account managers, designers, developers, strategists, freelancers — works in the same tool without any per-seat math.

 How does Thicket organize work by client?